Life Insurance for High Blood Pressure

 What Counts as “High” Blood Pressure for Life Insurance?

-Each company sets its own blood pressure guidelines for preferred, standard, and substandard (table-rated) pricing.
-Some carriers are more tolerant of elevated readings, especially for older ages.
-Others are stricter and may downgrade you for readings that another insurer is willing to overlook.
+Each life insurance company sets its own blood pressure guidelines for preferred, standard, and substandard (table-rated) pricing.
+That’s why you’ll see very different outcomes from different insurers, even when the medical file is the same.
+Some carriers are more tolerant of moderately elevated readings, especially at older ages, while others are stricter and may downgrade an applicant for readings that another insurer is willing to overlook.

 How Underwriters Evaluate High Blood Pressure